buildparafin/embedded-demo/README.md

 $ npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app with embedded Parafin elements in your browser.